 Souhad Azennoud (Morocco), trainer in agroecology, oil producer, coordinator of the Rif Small Spelt Presidium and Slow Food Jballas pour la Biodiversité Community.

-This event is free and open to all: reservation required.
 This forum is organized with the support of Reale Mutua.

 Cover image: Amber Engle / Unsplash